 a roadside body cavity search, followed by the same allegations by two

-in Dallas in Harris County are well documented in viral videos that can
+These instances in Dallas in Harris County are well documented in viral

-easily be found on YouTube.
-Other than border crossings intrusive body
+videos that can easily be found on YouTube.
+Other than border crossings

-cavity search should never be conducted without a search warrant and should
+intrusive body cavity search should never be conducted without a search

-they were looking for (what must've been minute amounts of) marijuana.
+the troopers claimed they were looking for (what must've been minute